 \section{\textbf{Introduction}}

-In many cases, in the theory of Lie algebras over a field of prime characteristic, the notion of Lie algebra has to be replaced by the notion of restricted Lie algebra.
-The theory of restricted Lie algebras was developed by N. Jacobson \cite{Jac}.
-The notion of restricted Lie algebra arises naturally in positive characteristic.
-Indeed, by a theorem of N. Jacobson the associated Lie algebra $A_{Lie}$ of any associative algebra $A$ over a field of characteristic $p\neq 0$ is endowed with the structure of restricted Lie algebra $(A_{Lie},[-,-],F)$, where $F$ denotes the Frobenius map.
+In many cases, in the theory of Lie algebras over a field of prime characteristic, the notion of Lie algebras has to be replaced by the notion of restricted Lie algebras.
+The theory of restricted Lie algebras was developed by N. Jacobson in \cite{Jac}.
+Restricted Lie algebras arise naturally in positive characteristic.
+Indeed, by a theorem of N. Jacobson, the associated Lie algebra $A_{Lie}$ of any associative algebra $A$ over a field of characteristic $p\neq 0$, is endowed with the structure of a restricted Lie algebra $(A_{Lie},[-,-],F)$, where $F$ denotes the Frobenius map.

-The structure of pre-Lie algebra appears in many fields of mathematics under the names left symmetric algebras, right symmetric algebras or Vinberg algebras.
-Pre-Lie algebras are Lie-admissible algebras which generalize the notion of associative algebra.
-The notion of pre-Lie algebra has been introduced by Gerstenhaber in \cite{Ger}.
-In connection with the theory of operads, if $\mathcal{P}$ is an operad the space $\bigoplus_{n} P(n)$ admits structure of pre-Lie algebra \cite{LV}.
+The structure of pre-Lie algebras appear in many fields of mathematics under the names of left symmetric algebras, right symmetric algebras or Vinberg algebras.
+Pre-Lie algebras are Lie-admissible algebras which generalize associative algebras.
+The notion of a pre-Lie algebra has been introduced by Gerstenhaber in \cite{Ger}.
+In connection to the theory of operads, if $\mathcal{P}$ is an operad the space $\bigoplus_{n} P(n)$ admits a structure of a pre-Lie algebra \cite{LV}.

 In this paper we study pre-Lie algebras in prime characteristic.
-In the pre-Lie context the role of associative algebra is now played by the structure of dendriform algebra introduced by J.-L. Loday in \cite{L3}.
-Dendriform algebras are algebras with two binary operations, which dichotomize the notion of associative algebra.
-Moreover, any dendriform algebra structure induces a pre-Lie algebra structure.
-Therefore, there is a functor $(-)_{preLie}: Dend \rightarrow preLie$ from the category of dendriform algebras to the category of pre-Lie algebras.
+In the pre-Lie context the role of associative algebras is now played by dendriform algebras introduced by J.-L. Loday in \cite{L3}.
+Dendriform algebras are algebras with two binary operations, which dichotomize the notion of associative algebras.
+Moreover, any dendriform algebra structure, induces a pre-Lie algebra structure.
+Therefore there is a functor $(-)_{preLie}: Dend \rightarrow preLie$ from the category of dendriform algebras to the category of pre-Lie algebras.